JoelLefkowitz/mock-file-tree/README.md

 To cover all file system interactions the builtin 'open' function should be unset too.

+## Roadmap

+In models.unsupported there is a list of methods that interact with the file system that do not yet have mock implementations.
+Most notable are the methods that add and remove files from the file tree such as 'mkdir' and 'remove'.

 ## Tests

 To run unit tests and generate a coverage report: